ECODATA

 Inputs to ECODATA-Animate include

-Results of ECODATA-Animate include a stack of high-resolution time-stepped static .png images for inspecting conditions at individual timepoints, or to be used as a collection to create an animation (using the ECODATA-Prepare Movie Maker, or other movie-making tools).
+The output of ECODATA-Animate is a set of high-resolution time-stepped .png images for inspecting conditions at individual timepoints, or to be used as a collection to create an animation with the ECODATA-Prepare Movie Maker or other movie-making tools.

 These applications are being developed by Justine Missik and Gil Bohrer at the Department of Civil, Environmental and Geodetic Engineering at the Ohio State University.
 Development is supported by MathWorks® and the NASA Earth Science Division, Ecological Forecasting Program.
 The applications are released in beta, therefore errors and bugs are expected.
 Your feedback on how the programs work with your data and operating system are greatly appreciated.